 Maybe your roof’s age is on the property inspection report you commissioned before closing.
 But maybe not.
 And such reports are rough estimates at best, anyway.
-If your roof is showing its age in any discernable way — cracked tiles, missing shingles, peeling rubber, sagging depressions where water can pool — it’s time to rent a dumpster, rip the whole thing out, and install a new roof that you won’t have to worry about for years or decades.
+If your roof is showing its age in any discernable way — cracked tiles, missing shingles, peeling rubber, sagging depressions where water can pool — it’s time to rent a dumpster, rip the whole thing out, and install a new commercial roofing system that you won’t have to worry about for years or decades.
 And don’t worry about the cost: a new roof is a time-tested resale value booster.

 3. Invest in Better Broadband